-BREVARD COUNTY, Fla. – Blue Origin’s New Glenn rocket exploded on the launch pad at the Cape Canaveral Space Force Station Thursday night.
+BREVARD COUNTY, Fla. – Blue Origin’s New Glenn rocket was destroyed Thursday night when it exploded on the launch pad at Cape Canaveral Space Force Station during a routine engine test.
+No one was hurt, but people up and down the Space Coast said the blast was powerful enough to shake their homes.

-The blast occurred during a static fire engine test — a standard procedure in which engines are ignited while the rocket remains secured to the pad — ahead of a planned launch scheduled for the following week.
+The explosion happened during a static fire engine test — a standard procedure where engines are ignited while the rocket stays secured to the pad — ahead of a launch planned for the following week.
+Residents captured videos of the fireball on their cell phones and shared them widely.

 [RELATED: Watch Spaceflight Now’s footage of the Blue Origin rocket explosion]

-U.S. Rep. Mike Haridopolos, who chairs the House Space Committee, said the explosion is unlike anything he can recall in his years watching the space program.
+U.S. Rep. Mike Haridopolos, who chairs the House Space Committee, called the explosion unlike anything he has seen in his years following the space program.

 “This is a big deal, and we want to get to the bottom of it,” Haridopolos said.

-He confirmed he had already been in contact with both Blue Origin and NASA Administrator Jared Isaacman, who was set to visit the damaged launch pad Friday.
+He confirmed he had already been in contact with Blue Origin and NASA Administrator Jared Isaacman, who was set to visit the damaged launch pad Friday.
+Haridopolos also pointed to the national security stakes of getting the pad back online.

 [RELATED: Florida congressman reacts to Blue Origin rocket explosion]

-Despite the severity of the explosion, CEO of Space Florida Robert Long said the incident should not be viewed as a blow to the broader aerospace industry — pointing to the very morning after the blast as evidence.
+Space Florida CEO Robert Long said the explosion should not be seen as a broader blow to the aerospace industry — pointing to another launch that took place the very morning after the blast as evidence.

 “These things are going to happen from time to time,” Long said.
 “It’s part of the normal course of business.
 But at the same time, things continue.”

 “When you look at the bigger picture, I think we just saw a launch this morning, right?
-So, when you talk about the space port as a whole, I think it shows the level of resilience that the system has,” Long said.
+So when you talk about the space port as a whole, I think it shows the level of resilience that the system has,” Long added.